Let’s get this out of the way upfront: Not every one that shows up at an open house or requests a viewing of your home is honest.

 Every thief’s favorite find is jewelry.
 In fact, the experts at The AA Home Insurance claim that jewelry is the most commonly stolen item from homes.

-They are especially fond of diamonds, pearls and gold but will take anything they can pawn.
-Almost $1.4 billion worth of jewelry and precious metals was stolen in 2016,” according to Cannon Safe Company’s Angela Avila-McDonald, quoting FBI statistics.
+They are especially fond of diamonds, pearls, and gold but will take anything they can pawn.
+Almost $1.4 billion worth of jewelry and precious metals were stolen in 2016,” according to Cannon Safe Company’s Angela Avila-McDonald, quoting FBI statistics.

 Keeping cash and jewelry in a secure safe is the ideal way to foil a thief while your home is on the market.

-Lock up bills, letters and anything else that may have identity information, such as social security numbers, driver’s license numbers, bank account numbers, dates of birth, Wi-Fi or computer passwords.
+Lock up bills, letters, and anything else that may have identity information, such as social security numbers, driver’s license numbers, bank account numbers, dates of birth, and Wi-Fi or computer passwords.